katzenpost/katzen/README.md

 (And produce reproducible output which you can compare with the hashes published by the github CI run for the commit you built from...)

+Note that when updating dependencies, the vendorHash line in katzen.nix will need to be updated manually as well.
+After updating a dependency, run the above command (or use make docker-build-nix) which will output the updated vendorHash.

 ## Run it

     Usage of ./katzen: